 The importance of motivation in traditional instructional design practice has been widely discussed in past.
 According to researchers, the level of motivation is a significant component of learning in any kind of environment, and it is considered a preliminary step.

 To maintain a high-level of motivation during the entire learning process is important to provide an appropriate level of challenge combined with a clear and attainable goal.

 The learning environment must match each student’s skill level and must provide tasks with clear goals and immediate individual feedback.

 “When people are intrinsically motivated to learn, they not only learn more, they also have a more positive experience.”
 Chan & Ahern (1999)

 Intrinsic motivation emerges out of satisfaction related to curiosity and competence.
-Considering that SkillGym provides a practical learning environment (where someone actively experiences) that enables curiosity and competence improvement, we expect SkillGym users to be highly intrinsically motivated.
+Considering that SkillGym provides a practical learning environment (where someone actively experiences the interaction) that enables curiosity and competence improvement, we expect SkillGym users to have a high level of intrinsic motivation.

 Novelty/challenge seeking and subsequent curiosity/competence satisfaction are the defining characteristics of intrinsic motivation

 What happens in our brain?
 Given all the previous observations and conclusions, the brain activity while using SkillGym can be assumed, even though no brain imaging studies have been done yet.

 Neural activity can be assessed while people perform intrinsically motivating tasks by studying event-related functional magnetic resonance images.

 The neural system of the function specifically investigated here can be explained in this way.